 - Some long hours are expected, but the workday schedule is flexible and accommodating.

-- A commitment to the mission of Western Center.
+- A demonstrated commitment to the mission of Western Center.

-- Admitted to practice law in California or willingness to take the next California Bar Exam.
+- Admitted to practice law in California or willingness to take next California Bar Exam.

 - Strong litigation skills in any practice area.

-- An understanding of and passion for health care, racial justice, and anti-poverty policy.
+- A deep understanding of and passion for housing, racial justice, and anti-poverty policy.